 For most statements related to violence prevention knowledge and attitudes, there was an increase in the proportion of mentors agreeing with each statement from the pre to post training survey.
-Compared to the pre training survey, a higher proportion of mentors in the post training survey agreed with the statements about the preventability of violence including: 'people's violent behaviour can be prevented' (pre, 90.3%, n=56; post, 92.7%, n=51); and, 'doing or saying certain kinds of things can work to help prevent violence' (82.3%, n=51; post, 90.7%, n=49; Figure 12).
-A higher proportion of mentors in the post training survey also agreed with the statement 'I myself can make a difference in helping to prevent violence' (pre, 66.1%, n=41; post, 85.5%, n=47), and that 'people can learn to become someone who helps others to avoid violence' (pre, 87.1%, n=54; post, 96.4%, n=53; Figure 12).
-Compared to the pre training survey, a higher proportion of mentors in the post training survey, a higher proportion of mentors in the post training survey, a higher proportion of mentors in the post training survey, a higher proportion of mentors in the post training survey also agreed with statements regarding a bystander approach to violence prevention: 'even people who are not involved in a fight can do things that help prevent violence' (pre, 83.9%, n=52; post, 94.5%, n=52); and, 'even when I'm not involved and it's not about me, I can make a difference in helping to prevent violence' (pre, 83.9%, n=52; post, 94.5%, n=52; Figure 12).
+Compared to the pre training survey, a higher proportion of mentors in the post training survey agreed with the statements about the preventability of violence including: 'people's violent behaviour can be prevented' (pre, 83.5%, n=116; post, 92.2%, n=118); and, 'doing or saying certain kinds of things can work to help prevent violence' (84.9%, n=118; post, 91.3%, n=116; Figure 15).
+A higher proportion of mentors in the post training survey also agreed with the statement 'I myself can make a difference in helping to prevent violence' (pre, 67.6%, n=94; post, 87.5%, n=112), and that 'people can learn to become someone who helps others to avoid violence' (pre, 92.1%, n=128; post, 93.7%, n=119; Figure 15).
+Compared to the pre training survey, a higher proportion of mentors in the post training survey, a higher proportion of mentors in the post training survey, a higher proportion of mentors in the post training survey, a higher proportion of mentors in the post training survey, a higher proportion of mentors in the post training survey, a higher proportion of mentors in the post training survey, a higher proportion of mentors in the post training survey, a higher proportion of mentors in the post training survey also agreed with statements regarding a bystander approach to violence prevention: 'even people who are not involved in a fight can do things that help prevent violence' (pre, 88.5%, n=123; post, 89.8%, n=114); and, 'even when I'm not involved and it's not about me, I can make a difference in helping to prevent violence' (pre, 83.5%, n=116; post, 92.1%, n=116; Figure 15).

-Of mentors for whom pre and post training matched data was available, there was a statistically significant increase in mentors' mean level of agreement from pre to post training with the statements: 'I myself can make a difference in helping to prevent violence' (pre mean=3.73; post mean=4.18; p<0.001; n=55); 'people can learn to become someone who helps others to avoid violence' (pre mean=4.15; post mean=4.38; p<0.05; n=55); 'even people who are not involved in a fight can do things that help prevent violence' (pre mean=4.05; post mean=4.31; p<0.05; n=55); and, 'even when I'm not involved and it's not about me, I can make a difference in helping to prevent violence' (pre mean=4.00; post mean=4.33; p<0.05; n=55).
+Of mentors for whom pre and post training matched data was available, there was a statistically significant increase in mentors' mean level of agreement from pre to post training with the statements: 'I myself can make a difference in helping to prevent violence' (pre mean=3.80; post mean=4.16; p<0.001; n=128); 'people's violent behaviour can be prevented' (pre mean=4.07; post mean=4.30; p<0.05; n=128); 'doing or saying certain kinds of things can work to help prevent violence' (pre mean=4.05; post mean=4.22; p<0.05; n=127); and, 'even when I'm not involved and it's not about me, I can make a difference in helping to prevent violence' (pre mean=4.00; post mean=4.27; p<0.001; n=126).
 All other statements related to violence prevention also showed an increase in the mean level of agreement but these were not statistically significant.